graeme-lockley/graeme-lockley.github.io/source/posts/20160320-software-principles.html.md

 ## Principles That I Care About

 How many of us believe strongly in a set of unwritten principles which we will defend with passion and righteousness.
-To climb out of this trap I would like to write down my set of software development principles so that:
+To escape this trap I would like to write down my set of software development principles so that:

 * I know what I care about and can show others,
 * I know how I care about what I care about and can show others,